-Canon M5 versus Canon M6
+Canon M5 vs M6

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (26 percent) than the Canon M5.
 Moreover, the M6 is markedly lighter (9 percent) than the M5.
 In this context, it is worth noting that neither the M5 nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-|Canon M5»||116 mm||89 mm||61 mm||427 g||295||no||2016||979||latest||check|
+|Canon M5»||116 mm||89 mm||61 mm||427 g||295||n||Sep 2016||979||Canon M5|

-|Canon M6 (⇒ lft)||112 mm||68 mm||45 mm||390 g||295||no||2017||779||latest||check|
+|Canon M6«||112 mm||68 mm||45 mm||390 g||295||n||Feb 2017||779||Canon M6|

-|Canon G9 X Mark II (⇒ lft | rgt)||98 mm||58 mm||31 mm||206 g||235||no||2017||529||latest||check|
+|Canon G9 X Mark II« »||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529||Canon G9 X Mark II|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.